Malta Air

 Malta Air is a low-cost airline that operates from Malta.
-It originally started as a joint venture between Ryanair and the Government of Malta, however, Ryanair bought out the whole company in 2025.
+A wholly owned subsidiary of Ryanair Holdings, the airline operates scheduled flights on behalf of Ryanair.

-The new airline initially operated six former Ryanair aircraft.
-Ryanair planned to assign 66 routes it operates to and from Malta to this new airline and there were plans to grow the network beyond that.
-However, these plans were revised in May 2020, when redundancy for one third of the full complement of 179 pilots and cabin crew was announced in response to the COVID-19 pandemic.
+Founded in 2019, the airline originally started as a joint venture between Ryanair and the Government of Malta.
+Over the following years, Ryanair significantly expanded the subsidiary's footprint by transferring multiple aircraft and continental European bases to the Maltese air operator certificate.
+In 2025, Ryanair acquired full ownership of the airline after purchasing the Maltese government's remaining share.

 History

 On 9 June 2019, Ryanair announced together with the Government of Malta that they were to set up a subsidiary airline called Malta Air which was to consist of an initial fleet of 6 aircraft and operate the existing 61 flights operated by Ryanair from the island.
 The fleet was to be registered in Malta while a new repair and maintenance hangar was also to be set up.
 Ryanair was to transfer all its existing Maltese operations to the new airline with its fleet increasing from 6 to 10 Boeing 737-800 aircraft and all in Malta Air colours by mid 2020.

 News aggregator Corporate Dispatch reported the first sighting of a Ryanair aircraft displaying an "operated by Malta Air" sticker just outside its front passenger door on 20 June 2019 at Stansted Airport.
 By late September 2019, further reports of Malta Air branding on Ryanair flights were being reported, including safety cards on the back of all passenger seats, as well as flight attendant and cockpit announcements, even though no further official notice of this was circulated to the general public.

-When faced with the COVID-19 crisis in May 2020, Malta Air announced substantial redundancies for its pilots and cabin crew, after first proposing a 10% salary cut.
+When faced with the COVID-19 pandemic in May 2020, Malta Air announced substantial redundancies for its pilots and cabin crew, after first proposing a 10% salary cut.
 Around 20 pilots and 40 cabin crew from the full complement of 179 pilots and cabin crew had their employment terminated from 30 June 2020.

 In July 2021, Malta Air received its first Boeing 737 MAX 200.
 The aircraft, registered as 9H-VUE, was the first in its fleet to be painted in the Malta Air livery.
 It was also the first aircraft to be delivered directly to Malta Air from the manufacturer, as its previous Boeing 737-800 aircraft had been transferred from its parent, Ryanair.
 Five further examples of the type were delivered in Malta Air livery between July and August 2021, though the remainder of its 737 MAX 200 fleet wears Ryanair livery in order to facilitate transfers between different group AOCs.

 In June 2024, five years after the airline's inception, Ryanair took over the Maltese government's golden share in Malta Air for the pre-agreed sum of €25,000.
 The buyout for finalised in May 2025.